 China manufacturing activity in January close to 2-year high

-Chinese manufacturing expanded in January at close to its fastest pace in two years as heavy governme... .
-Workers prepare to transfer a cylinder at a fabricator of offshore platforms in Qingdao in east China's Shandong province Wednesday, Feb.
+In this Dec.
+13, 2016 photo, workers eat their lunch outside a construction site wall depicting the skyline of the Chinese capital at the Central Business District in Beijing.
+Chinese manufacturing expanded in January at close to its fastest pace in two years as heavy government spending and a bank lending boom helped to keep economic activity steady headed into 2017, a survey showed Wednesday, Feb.
 1, 2017.

 |Title